Sustainability

 Expansion of the use of renewable energy.

-For example, at the Takara Holdings History Museum, solar panels have been installed, and since the facility is fully electric, the energy used is CO2-free by utilizing electricity derived from renewable energy.In addition, solar panels have been installed at the Tomatin factory in the UK and at the headquarters of Takara Bio.
+For example, at the Takara Holdings History Museum, solar panels have been installed, and since the facility is fully electric, the energy used is CO2-free by utilizing electricity derived from renewable energy.In addition, solar panels have also been installed at the Kurokabegura distillery in Takanabe-cho, Miyazaki Prefecture, the Tomatin Distillery plant in the UK and at Takara Bio's headquarters.

 Appropriate Water Usage